Truxton (video game): Legacy

 In 1992, the sequel Truxton II was released for arcades, and was later ported to the FM Towns.
 The rights to Truxton and other IPs from Toaplan are now owned by Tatsujin, a company named after the game's Japanese title, which was founded in 2017 by Masahiro Yuge and has been part of Embracer Group since 2022.
 The Super Fighter ship appears in Game Tengoku CruisnMix for Microsoft Windows, Nintendo Switch, and PlayStation 4.
 Artist Perry "Gryzor/Rozyrg" Sessions cited Truxton as one of the main influences for Super XYX.

-In 2023, Tatsujin announced Truxton Extreme, a sequel to Truxton II, as a PlayStation 5-exclusive title.
+In 2023, Tatsujin announced Truxton Extreme, a sequel to Truxton II.
+It was released for Microsoft Windows, Nintendo Switch 2, PlayStation 5, and Xbox Series X/S on 30 July 2026.